-Has Zanzibar been on your bucket list forever and just the thought of planning it gives you anxiety that you drop the idea like a hot potato?
-Maybe you’ve never been to any African countries or you’re even a seasoned traveller.
-Planning a long haul trip can be quite stressful and can be the reason many people don’t travel or take that dream trip.
+The Zanzibar Travel Guide has come to the rescue!!
+Has Zanzibar been on your bucket list forever and just the thought of planning it gives you so much anxiety that you drop the idea like a hot potato?
+Maybe you’ve never been to any African countries.
+Planning a long haul trip can be quite stressful and can be the reason many people don’t take that dream trip. !

 So your girl is introducing this “Ultimate Guide” series on the blog going forward.
 These posts, I hope, will remove the stress from the planning process and will aim to answer all the questions you might have before you travel.
 This post and part two will include everything from a little history to what to wear to finances and how I got my cheap flight to Zanzibar.
 So for all the people that have sent me DMs or have wanted to visit this beautiful country for the longest, this one is for you so let’s get into it!

 A bit about Zanzibar

 Did you know that Zanzibar was once the former capital of Oman??
 I found this out after my unexpected trip to Oman in 2017 (Read about it here!).
 In 1840 Sultan Said made Zanzibar the capital of Oman, transferring it 3,000 miles from Muscat.
 At the time, Zanzibar was prospering while Oman was in decline and the Sultan thought by doing this he could safeguard his territories on the African mainland and still dominate Indian Ocean trade.
 This also helped to give the Arabs more of a reach in mainland Africa during slave trade, over 10,000 slaves were being brought to Zanzibar from the mainland every year.
 I found this so fascinating that just like that someone can just call a whole other country their capital!
 Zanzibar got its name from how those early Arab traders described the East African coast; “zinj el barr” translated a “land of the blacks”.